 Getting On the Path to Change

-Now that you’ve identified a difficult employee, it’s time to act.
+Now that you’ve identified a problematic employee, it’s time to act.
 Start by listening to them.
 Don’t assume that you’re aware of the entire context for their behavior.

 Instead, ask them how they feel about any recent changes to their routine.
 How do they feel about using the new medical billing codes?
 How has the teamwork been with the new subcontractors?
 Does the new waitress feel overwhelmed by the size of her station?

-Listening is especially important if the difficult behavior is out of character.
-Is your normally cheery employee short-tempered lately because her child is having school problems?
+Listening is especially essential if the problematic behavior is out of character.
+Is your ordinarily cheery employee short-tempered lately because her child is having school problems?
 You won’t know if you don’t ask.

 You may find that showing empathy is all the employee needs to get back on track.